-With the intention of reaching a broad audience of students majoring or minoring in Japanese or Asian Studies, or students learning English as a Foreign Language or English for Specific Purposes, Itadakimasu! could also be useful for Composition and Conversation courses, Writing Across the Curriculum series or as a supplement for 4-skills Japanese language courses and introductory Japanese literature offerings.
-Above all, its multifaceted design containing a broad spectrum of self-contained sections welcomes individual teaching styles and preferences.
+With the intention of reaching a broad audience of students majoring or minoring in Japanese or Asian Studies, or students learning English as a Foreign Language or English for Specific Purposes, Itadakimasu! could also be useful for composition and conversation courses and the Writing Across the Curriculum series or as a supplement for 'Four Skills' Japanese language courses and introductory Japanese literature offerings.
+Above all, its multifaceted design with a broad spectrum of self-contained sections welcomes individual teaching styles and preferences.

 Table of Contents

-Becky A. Brown is Professor Emerita of Linguistics at Purdue University, USA and author of À Table!
+Becky A. Brown is Professor Emerita of Linguistics at Purdue University, USA, and author of À Table!
 The Food Culture of France.
 Her research centers on sociolinguistic analyses of Romance languages concerning code-switching, multilingualism, sociolects, heritage language, and methodologies in language learning.
-Her innovative pedagogical approaches beginning with early iterations of technological applications in the classroom in the 1980s spanning to her creative vision today have been recognized with many respected teaching awards and honors.
+Her innovative pedagogical approaches, beginning with early iterations of technological applications in the classroom in the 1980s and spanning to her creative vision today, have been recognized with many respected teaching awards and honors.